 In short, you can give your One Good Idea the attention it deserves.

 But where to start?
-With single-product ecommerce themes in short supply and a dearth of information about how to set up and maintain an online store with just one product, it can be tough to know what the path to success looks like.
+With single-product Shopify themes in short supply and a dearth of information about how to set up and maintain an online store with just one product, it can be tough to know what the path to success looks like.

-In this post, we’ll cover some things you can do to turn your small store into a big success, and share some inspiration from companies that have done just that.
+In this post, we’ll cover some things you can do to turn your small store into a big success and share some inspiration from companies that have done just that.

 Embrace the oversized hero trend